 However, this boom will not last forever.
 We are in the middle of a severe recession.
 Going forward, grocers need to keep an eye out for when sales start to drop.
 They need to watch their expenses and labor costs.

 While the boost from COVID-19 may last for a few more months, once life begins to return to normal, the grocery industry will likely see a downturn.
 It will not be enough to impact business severely, but it will be enough that grocers should prepare for it.
-They need to be aware that 2021 will likely bring the end of this increase in profits.
+They need to be aware that 2021 will likely bring the end to this increase in profits.

 Going forward, the trends we can expect to see are based on the long-term effects that COVID-19 will have on everyday life.
 Grocery store owners and managers need to drop their previous assumptions about the industry, as there have been significant changes in how the industry functions.